 Meet the members of the LIS-Bibliometrics committee

-Elizabeth Gadd (Chair)
+Dr Elizabeth Gadd (Chair)

-Steve is Scholarly Communications and Repository Manager at London South Bank University.
+Steve is the Scholarly Communications and Repository Manager at London South Bank University.
 He oversees the university’s approach to open access and to research data management, and provides bibliometric support for measuring and evaluating research performance.

 Dr Ray Kent

 Ray is the Director of Research Administration at The Royal Veterinary College, University of London.
 His main interests are: the development of researchers and research managers; UK science and research policy; and the role of universities in supporting open innovation and economic growth.
 Ray was previously a Director of ARMA (2004-11) and served on Vitae’s Researcher Development Advisory Group (2012-15).
 Since 2014, he has been one of two ARMA representatives on the Oversight Group for Jisc’s ‘Research at Risk’ initiative on matters relating to open access publishing and research data management.
 Prior to working in research support, Ray was a rock star (i.e., researcher and lecturer in Earth Sciences, see: orcid.org/0000-0002-5412-0310).

 Abigail is a UK-based information specialist.
 As an analyst, she has worked in higher education and research.
 A current LIS-Bibliometrics committee member, she is interested in the use of statistics in bibliometrics and the implications of this for responsible metrics.